haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

 This step is concluded when you have identified and written down one or more hypothetical failure modes.

-Create the smallest reproducible test of the problem
+Create The Smallest Reproducible Test of the Problem
 ----------------------------------------------------

 Once you have characterized the problem and have possible failure modes you should try to create an isolated, minimal test to reproduce the problem.
+The idea is to try to capture the problem so you can begin analyzing it.
+A test is a light switch; the idea outcome of this step is that you have a light switch where you can "turn on" and "turn off" the problem at will.
 Try to construct the test such that it interacts with as few sub-systems and external systems as possible to limit the scope of the investigation.
 At the end of the investigation, you can add this test to your testsuite to ensure the problem does not manifest again.
 If you have many possible failure modes, then try to have one test per failure mode.